Halithor/BattleINF-Script-To-End-All-Scripts/README.md

 5. Profit!

 ## Settings
 Here's a quick rundown of the settings and what they do.
+The default stats are designed to be pretty safe.
+Edit these to tune to your current game progress.

 | Setting                   | Type | Description |
 | ------------------------- | ---- | ----------- |